loveholidays/preact-perf-metrics/README.md

 ## Overview

-This utility allows you to instrument you preact application bundle, and to write performance tests using [playwright](https://playwright.dev/) to assert on the framework activity (rerenders, unmountings, etc) during an interaction.
+This utility allows you to instrument your preact application bundle, and to write performance tests using [playwright](https://playwright.dev/) to assert on the framework activity (rerenders, unmountings, etc) during an interaction.

-Using this tool, you can ensure that the performance of your pages don't regress unintentionally.
+Using this tool, you can ensure that the performance of your pages doesn't regress unintentionally.

 See the [/example](/example) for practical information.